jsdelivrbot/reactjs-emotion-api/README.md

 A sample output is shown in the 'sample out screenshot.png'.

+To run:
+  - download the source codes (node modules dependency are already provided)
+  - enter 'npm start'

 This is still a work in progress.
 To dos:
   - Enable to work the Axios RESTful query without any cross-site issue.